mbedward/packcircles/cran-comments.md

 ## Summary

-This submission removes uses of snprintf from the source file pads_circle_pack.cpp to address a CRAN warning.
+This submission has minor updates to C++ sources to comply with the planned introduction of the STRICT_R_HEADERS definition in Rcpp.

 ## Test environments

   * Mac OSX 10.11.6
-  * Ubuntu 14.04 (Travis CI)
+  * Ubuntu 14.04.5 (Travis CI)
   * win-builder (release and devel)

 ## R CMD check results